rdaley321/rainforest/README.md

 * Persist purchases, so that the user's total remains unchanged if I refresh the page.

 * Add a search box so that you can filter the products by name

+* Turn the "Already Purchased" button into a "Remove from Cart" button, which detracts from the total.